meiladrahmani556/numerical-ml-dissertation/README.md

 ---

-## 10. Next Steps
+## 10. Notebook 05 – Baseline Model Development (Completed)

-The next stage of the project will focus on **baseline model development**, including:
+This notebook implements baseline numerical machine learning models to establish performance benchmarks.

+Key tasks:
+- Splitting data into training and testing sets
-- Training numerical regression models
+- Training baseline regression models
-- Evaluating performance using metrics such as RMSE and R²
+- Evaluating models using RMSE and R² metrics
-- Comparing model performance and analysing results
+- Establishing baseline performance for future comparison

+These results provide a reference point for more advanced models and tuning in later stages.

+Implemented in:
+`Notebook/05_baseline_models.ipynb`

 ---

+## 11. Next Steps

+The next stages of the project will focus on improving model performance and deepening analysis:

+- Advanced regression models (e.g. Random Forest, Gradient Boosting)
+- Hyperparameter tuning and cross-validation
+- Model comparison and selection
+- Interpretation of results and discussion
+- Final conclusions and recommendations
+---

-## 11. Tools and Libraries
+## 12. Tools and Libraries

 Key Python libraries used in this project include: